dijasila/Atomic-Simulation-Recipees/docs/src/tutorials/intro-to-testing.rst

        b = 2
        assert some_input_data + b == 3

+Here we have created a function ``some_input_data`` which returns 1, and decorated that with ``pytest.fixture``.
+At the same time we have added an input argument to our original test identically named ``some_input_data`` and removed the definition ``a = 1``.

 Now run the test (remember the command from before).
-It still checks out!
-If you are not confused by this, take a minute to understand that `somehow` the output of the function `some_input_data` was evaluated and fed into our test.
+It still checks out?!
+If you are not confused by this, take a minute to appreciate that *somehow* the output of the function ``some_input_data`` was evaluated and fed into our test.
 This is the magic of pytest_.
-It matches the input argument against all known fixtures and feeds into it the output of that fixture, such that the output is available for the test.
+It matches the input arguments of your test against all known fixtures and feeds into it the output of that fixture, such that the output is available for the test.

 This was a trivial example.
 Fixtures can in general be used to to initialize tests, set up folders, mock up certain functions (see below